 The majority of PowerPoint users use PowerPoint as a presentation tool because that is what it was meant for!
 And also because their first interaction with PowerPoint was in middle school when their teacher gave them a presentation assignment.
 But it can be so much more than that!
 Thanks to Microsoft and the amazing features that they have included in PowerPoint, you can use it to craft, flowcharts, graphs, and you can even storyboard, create animated newsletters, and develop awesome eLearning courses.
 The possibilities are endless and are only bound by your creativity.

 If PowerPoint doesn’t allow it, check the Add-Ins.
 Seriously.
-There are some amazing third-party Add-Ins that I always have installed and use frequently.
+There are some amazing third-party Add-Ins that I have installed and use frequently.
 So figure out what is missing or what you would like to be able to do and find it!
 To give you an idea of how powerful Add-Ins are and can be, realize that Articulate pretty much started out with an Add-In for PowerPoint called Presenter.
-Now, after a few years of expanding and growing they have turned that simple Add-In into a fully fledged eLearning Software.
-So just because it isn’t produced by Microsoft or even come stock with PowerPoint doesn’t mean it isn’t good; it could be great.
+Now, after a few years of expanding and growing, they have turned that simple Add-In into a fully-fledged eLearning Software.
+So just because it isn’t produced by Microsoft or even comes stock with PowerPoint doesn’t mean it isn’t good; it could be great.